faster-cpython/benchmarking-public/results/bm-20230813-3.13.0a0-acf9079/bm-20230813-linux-x86_64-faster%2dcpython-incremental_gc-3.13.0a0-acf9079-vs-base.md

 | Geometric mean           | (ref)                                                                 | 1.03x faster                                                              |

 Benchmark hidden because not significant (16): spectral_norm, bench_thread_pool, chaos, xml_etree_generate, sqlglot_parse, dulwich_log, asyncio_tcp_ssl, bench_mp_pool, json_loads, sqlglot_transpile, pickle_pure_python, xml_etree_parse, sqlglot_optimize, fannkuch, asyncio_tcp, scimark_sor

+# HPT report

+- Reliability score: 95.66% likely to be faster
+- 90% likely to have a speedup of 1.00x
+- 95% likely to have a speedup of 1.00x
+- 99% likely to have a speedup of 1.00x